sk00t3r/debian-install-ionqt/README.md

 You may have to install curl (not all distros cone with this installed).
 To install curl run the following:

-sudp apt-get install curl -y
+sudo apt-get install curl -y

 curl -s https://gist.githubusercontent.com/sk00t3r/ff9b32c5f06bf289a54b794a97469cf8/raw/331a434ae9010c1bcfaa3cbeae7f5abfff964dc9/installQT.py | python